claroline/Claroline/README.md

 Build / Static analysis
 -----------------------

-The *app/build/tools* directory gathers configuration files for various php tools (PHPMD, PHPCS, Ant, etc.).
+The *app/build/tools* directory gathers configuration files for various analysis and build tools (PHPMD, PHPCS, JSHint, Ant, etc.).
 You can install and use them locally (see their respective documentation for usage) or visit our continuous integration server [here][8].

 Miscellaneous
 -------------